citp/privacy-policy-historical/e/ev/eve/everyblock.com.md

 You may choose to use social networking websites to share information from your Web Services profile, or information about what you do when you use the Web Services.
 If we get instructions to send your information to one of these websites, with your valid Web Services login information included, we will accept the instructions to transfer your information.

 **Changes to Comcast’s Business or the Privacy Policy**
 If Comcast’s business changes—for example, if our company merges with another company or we sell one or more of the Comcast companies that provide the Web Services—we may give the new owners of the Web Services your information.
-If this happens, or if the Privacy Policy changes for any other reason, we will post a notice on the Privacy Policy so you can decide whether you want to continue using the Web Services.
+If this happens, or if the Privacy Policy changes for any other reason, we will post a notice on the Privacy Policy so you can decide whether you want to continue using the Web Services <http://essayswriters.biz/>.

 **Full Policy**